 Unlike hiking staffs, which are sold in single units and designed for flat terrain, trekking poles are sold in pairs and are better designed for use with heavy backpack loads and steep or uneven terrain.
 The trekking poles included on our list are telescopic and can be easily adjusted, which is important not only to fit a users’ height but to adjust depending on the altitude (poles should be shortened when hiking uphill and lengthened for downhill).

-If you’re ready to hit your daily step goals and want to get outside, check out our four favorite trekking poles.
+If you’re ready to hit your daily step goals and want to get outside, check out our list of the best trekking poles below.

 1. TrailBuddy Trekking Poles

 For trekking poles that can stand up to rocky conditions, try the TrailBuddy Trekking Poles.
 The TrailBuddy poles are made from aircraft-grade aluminum and can withstand pressure and impact even on rocky and uneven ground.
 The TrainBuddy poles are one of the lightest aluminum poles available and come with interchangeable tips that are designed specifically for use on ice, mud or sand, paved and rocky surfaces and snow.
 The affordable set is available in a variety of colors and comes with a carrying bag, two pairs of rubber tips, one pair of connectors, a mud basket and a snow basket for light snowshoeing.
-The telescopic poles can be adjusted on the go between 24.5″ to 54″.
+The telescopic poles can be adjusted from 24.5 inches to 54 inches high.
 We like that the TrailBuddy poles are available in eight color options, making it easy to distinguish between poles when in a large group.